dchaumond/setup-n8n/README.md

 - Provides more accurate responses for automation-related queries
 - Has good performance for both code generation and natural language tasks

-## Data Structure
+## Performance Considerations

+### Memory Usage
+- CodeLlama requires approximately 4GB of RAM
+- n8n typically uses 1-2GB of RAM
+- System and other processes need 1-2GB
+- Total recommended: 8GB minimum, 16GB for production

+### CPU Usage
-- n8n data is persisted in `/opt/n8n/data`
+- CodeLlama inference is CPU-intensive
+- n8n workflows can be CPU-intensive depending on complexity
+- Local-only access reduces network overhead

+### Storage Performance
+- EBS gp3 volumes recommended for better I/O performance
+- Consider using instance store for temporary data if available
-- Ollama models are stored in `~/.ollama`
+- Regular backups of n8n data and Ollama models
-- Both services are configured to automatically restart in case of failure

 ## Security Configuration

 For production use, it is recommended to:

-1. Configure EC2 security groups to allow only necessary ports (5678 for n8n, 11434 for Ollama)
+1. Configure EC2 security groups to allow only necessary ports (5678 for n8n)
-2. Set up a reverse proxy (like Nginx) with SSL
+2. Set up a reverse proxy (like Nginx) with SSL for n8n
 3. Implement authentication for n8n
 4. Configure regular backups of `/opt/n8n/data` and `~/.ollama` directories
 5. Configure Docker to use an isolated network
-6. Limit Ollama access to necessary IP addresses only
+6. Note: Ollama is already secured by running only on localhost

 ## Support